Helmi Mäelo

 Helmi Mäelo (born Helmi Pett, also known as Helmi Mühlberg; 13 April 1898 – 17 July 1978) was an Estonian writer and social figure, the initiator of Mother's Day celebrations in Estonia.

 Early life and education

-Mäelo was born Helmi Pett on 13 April 1898 in Uderna Parish (now, part of present-day Elva Parish), Tartu County.
-Her brother was a soldier and musician Kristjan Pett (1915–2016).
-She was educated at the Uderna Ministry School and the Girls' High School of the Estonian Youth Education Society in Tartu, which she graduated in 1919.
-In 1920–1923, she studied at the Faculty of Law of the University of Tartu, but when she was elected the secretary of the newly founded Estonian Women's Temperance Union in 1923, she left the university.
+Mäelo was born Helmi Pett on 13 April 1898 in Uderna Parish (now part of Elva Parish), Tartu County.
+Her brother was the soldier and musician Kristjan Pett (1915–2016).
+She was educated at the Uderna Ministry School and the Girls' High School of the Estonian Youth Education Society in Tartu, which she graduated from in 1919.
+From 1920 to 1923, she studied at the University of Tartu's Faculty of Law, but when she was elected the secretary of the newly founded Estonian Women's Temperance Union in 1923 she left the university.
 She was a member of the female student society ENÜS Ilmatari and the Estonian Society of Women Students.

 Career

 In 1924–1940 Mäelo was a General Secretary of the Temperance Union.
 From 1923 to 1924, she was the editor-in-chief of the magazine Naiste Töö ja Elu.
 Mäelo and Helmi Põld were the founders of Eesti Naine (Estonian Woman) magazine, and Mäelo became its first editor-in-chief (1924-1940).
 In 1933–1937, she was the editor of Väikeste Sõber, a supplementary publication of Eesti Naine.
 From 1937 to 1940, Mäelo was a head of the association of Estonians abroad Välis-Eesti Ühingu.

 Since 1923 on Mäelo's initiative, Mother's Day, started to be celebrated in Estonia.
 On 14 February 1934, the Tartu city council named Maarjamõisa street Julius Kuperjanov street at her suggestion.
 Mäelo was also later a member of the Tartu City Council.

 In 1944 Mäelo fled to Germany and later in 1945 she moved to Sweden.
 There she was the secretary of the Baltic Humanist Association from 1960 to 1975.

 Helmi Mäelo belonged to the Estonian Writers' Union, the Estonian PEN Club, and the Swedish Writers' Association.
 She was an honorary member of the Estonian Committee and the Finnish Women's Temperance Association.
 Member of the Chamber of Home Economics.

 Helmi Mäelo died on 17 July 1978 in Stockholm, aged 80.
 She is buried in Stockholm Skogskyrkogården cemetery.